pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 {% include watermarking/predictable-detection.html %}

-The less "creativity" is involved in the text that's being generated, the harder it is for this process to embed a watermark!
+So you can see how the process relies on creativity/freedom in token generation to embed its watermark; when the text being generated is so constrained, it's pretty much impossible.

 ## Stage 4: SynthID